dustin-archive/cola-sass-ideas/README.md

 The `cola-length()` function will check for a string or list and apply whichever is needed.

+## Why?

+I love Sass and the community it has around it, but I want a customized syntax and I want people who don't want to use my syntax to still be able to use my stuff.

 ## Lists

 Easier syntax for retrieving items from a list.